python-trio/trio/README.rst

    next:
-   - cancel_nowait should be idempotent... except for that awkward exc argument :-/ also should probably just be called cancel alternatively, maybe we should allow it to be delivered multiple times? control-C can be hit multiple times...
+   - cancel should be idempotent... except for that awkward exc argument :-/ alternatively, maybe we should allow it to be delivered multiple times? control-C can be hit multiple times...
 (I guess if one is pending and another arrives, the second overwrites the first?)